WHAT WE TREAT

 Q1: What causes a meniscus tear?

-Q2: What are the common symptoms of a meniscus tear?
+Q2: What are the common symptoms of a meniscus pain?

 A2: Typical symptoms include pain, swelling, stiffness, a popping sensation during the injury, and occasional locking of the knee joint.